xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.dnt.md

 Modify PE_PE::collectVisibleElementsForName and introduce a "search depth".
 Since PE_PE::collectVisibleElementsForName is essentially a recursive-decent search, this "search depth" would allow the parser to know which duplicate name (if there was a duplicate) is the "closest" in scope to the OAL Action body.
 In the case of a duplicate name, the "closest to the action body" when searching "out" would be used.
 If the search resulted in multiple matches with an equal "search depth" then it would still be considered a duplicate.

 5.4 Design Choice
-The "closest match" is the choice selected.
+The "closest match" [5.3.2] is the choice selected.
+While enhancing the OAL grammer for scoping may be something done in the future [2.5](#2.5), it is not necessary for this task.

 ### 6. Design